gillenbrown/PythonTutorial/README.md

   The tutorial will download into the directory you are in.
 * The tutorials can be downloaded as a .zip by clicking the `Download ZIP` button on the right.

-The IPython notebook tutorial gives instructions on how to open the files.
+The Jupyter notebook tutorial gives instructions on how to open the files.